 Regarding signal quality: The carrier to noise ratios (CNR) of the received signals provide information about the margins of the received signals (margin before the received signal begins to degrade).
 The estimate of these margins requires that the theoretically required CNR values must be known for the different DVB-T modes.
-Unfortunately, the received signal CNR doesn't provide enough information about the signal quality itself at low CNR values due the different required CNR in different received signal bit error rate (BER) (over a suitable integration time) must be taken into account in order to determine the received signal quality more precisly.
+Unfortunately, the received signal CNR doesn't provide enough information about the signal quality itself at low CNR values due the different required CNR in different reception path conditions e.g. in MFN and SFN.
+Therefore, in addition to received CNR, the received signal bit error rate (BER) (over a suitable integration time) must be taken into account in order to determine the received signal quality more precisly.